ldlsegovia/organizer/README.md

 # Organizer

-Organizer is a ruby gem that allows you to perform different actions like: filtering, ordering and default or custom operations over denormalized data, in order to produce a new data structure with the result.
+Organizer is a ruby gem that allows you to perform different actions like: filtering, ordering, grouping and operations over denormalized data, in order to produce a new data structure with the result.

 ## Installation